sallykim515/auto_crop/README.md

 (*Note, the borders were added for illustration purpose*)

+# Behind the Scene
+Libraries used: `numpy`, `cv2`, `sys`

+## Algorithm
+1. Compute averages of intensity values across rows and columns of an input image.
+2. Only keep rows and columns with averages less than 253.
+This crops the white backgrounds around the main image and the smudge.
+3. Identify "jumps" in the image from step 2, defined by a change in intensity value being greater than 10 in consecutive pixels.
+4. Remove the jumps and onward, away from the main image - e.g. if the jumps are on the right half of the image, take the minimum column index of the strips and remove everything right of that idex.
+5. Add a small padding (`default_padding=0.012`) all around to the image from step 4 before saving the image.

+Note, an average approach is used since fingerprint itself contains white spaces and the program cannot distinguish a smudge from a main image in the beginning.
+Further what appears to be white background to naked eyes may not have the perfect 255 intensity value.
+Hence the program uses average values and treats 253+ as white background to be cropped.

+## Potential Enhancements
+* handling of multiple smudges
+* ability to crop an image with non-white background

 # Credits
 The input `fingerprint.png` file was created using a clipart fingerprint from [Clipart Library](http://clipart-library.com/clipart/8i65bnx5T.htm) by Phillip Martin.